University of Gothenburg

 Scope

-In this journal club we focus on papers in biodiversity, ecology and systematics that have a broad application.
+In this journal club, we focus on papers in biodiversity, ecology and systematics that have a broad application.
 Especially encouraged are methodological and conceptual papers that encourage discussions and allows for participants from different areas within biodiversity research to understand and get value from the journal club.
-Any organismal group can be covered in the paper but have in mind that the focus of the paper should be relevant for others working outside of that group.
+Any organismal group can be covered in the paper but keep in mind that the paper's focus should be relevant for others working outside of that group.

 Format